Nocturnale-Romanum/nocturnale-romanum/README.md

 It aims to provide better restitutions of ancient pieces and other options for newly-composed pieces, as well as a replacement for print copies, given that the 2002 NR is no longer available in print.

 # top-level development plan
 - Setting up a steering committee: mostly done: Fr.
 Damien (Le Barroux) (liturgical chant), D. Crochu (musicology), G. Gapsys (musicology), F. Ramel (typography).
-Having a secular priest that sings Matins at least weekly would be nice.
+Having a secular priest who sings Matins at least weekly would be appreciated.
 - Inventory of pieces and feasts to be included: done.
 - Setting up a website for anyone to submit resitution proposals: ongoing.
 - Draft one: "all of the material, none of the corrections".
 Sandhofe melodies, but the structure, the rubrics, the layout.
 Basically a starting point for people to start making corrections.
 PDF only.
 Ongoing.